cncf/tag-contributor-strategy/website/content/maintainers/security/security-guidelines.md

 ## 3.2 Security contacts

 This document states who are the personnel to reach out to in case of any security questions regarding the project, including but not limited to the triaging and handling of incoming security issues or security reports.
 Security contacts could be external participants and are not limited to being the maintainers of the projects.
-A template for this document is available at [tag-security/SECURITY\_CONTACTS.md at main · cncf/tag-security (github.com)](https://github.com/cncf/tag-security/blob/main/project-resources/templates/SECURITY_CONTACTS.md)
+A template for this document is available at [CNCF TAG Security Project Resouces - Security Contacts](https://github.com/cncf/tag-security/blob/main/project-resources/templates/SECURITY_CONTACTS.md)

 **NOTE**